Zamesov26/tg_new_bot/docs/index.md

-# sveta_bot Documentation
+# wonderland Documentation

-Welcome to the comprehensive documentation for sveta_bot, a Telegram bot application built with Python, aiohttp, and Django.
+Welcome to the comprehensive documentation for wonderland, a Telegram bot application built with Python, aiohttp, and Django.

 ## Project Overview

-sveta_bot is a Telegram bot application designed for managing programs, handling user bookings, and interacting with users through Telegram.
+wonderland is a Telegram bot application designed for managing programs, handling user bookings, and interacting with users through Telegram.
 It features both a Telegram bot interface for end users and a Django admin panel for content management.

 Key features include:
 - Interactive Telegram bot with menu navigation